 - Practice the 20-20-20 rule: After working on a digital device for 20 minutes, look at an object 20 feet away for 20 seconds.
 This gives your eyes time to rest and readjust.

 A room that’s too dark can force your eyes to work harder than they should, while a room that’s too bright can overstimulate your eyes.
 Be sure to invest in an anti-glare computer screen to keep light reflection at bay.

 Comprehensive Computer Vision Syndrome Treatment Options at Specialty Eye Institute

 From dry eye treatment to routine eye exams, Specialty Eye Institute is the name you can trust to provide the comprehensive eye care services you need.
-Click the button below to request an appointment with the #1 eye care providers in Ohio and Michigan.
+Click the button below to Schedule Appointment with the #1 eye care providers in Ohio and Michigan.